-- One whole chicken, rinsed and patted dry (I used a 7 1/2 pound chicken)
+- One whole chicken (I used a 7 1/2 pound chicken) — and no need to rinse it

 - 2 stalks of celery, chopped into large pieces